fabricjs/fabricjs.com/posts/demos/_posts/2020-01-15-custom-controls-polygon.md

 When we enter in edit mode we create one new control for each polygon point.
 To those controls we attach a property, called point index, to remember to which point they are bound to.

-Those controls use their own custo position handler: `polygonPositionHandler`.
+Those controls use their own custom position handler: `polygonPositionHandler`.
 This function look at the pointIndex of the control and return the current canvas position for that particular point.
 In this way interaction and rendering are done.